NTIG-Uppsala/Stuns-Aterbrukslabben/documentation/setup-documentation.md

 ![Image of social connections in clerk](images/clerk-social-connections.png)

-- In the clerk dashboard you will also have to enable users to set their fist and last name.
+- In the clerk dashboard you will also have to enable users to set their first and last name.
 This option is under Email, Phone, Username in the User & Authentication tab in the clerk dashboard.
 Make sure to set the first and last name to be required by users to sign up for the website.

 ![Image of name settings in clerk](images/clerk-name-settings.png)